Wacken Open Air: Metal Battle

 W:O:A Metal Battle is an international band contest first held in 2004.
-During Metal Battle, newcomer bands compete against each other in national qualifiers and finals; the winner of each country then competes against the other finalists in the grand final at Wacken Open Air.
+During Metal Battle, newcomer bands compete against each other in national qualifiers and finals; the winner of each country then competes against the other finalists in the grand finale at Wacken Open Air.

 An international jury selects the competition's best bands.
 In earlier years, winners of the competition were offered a record deal, whereas nowadays, the five best bands receive cash or material prizes.

 Wacken Foundation

 The Wacken Foundation was founded in 2009 by the festival's organisers and serves as a charitable foundation.
 Its objective is to support young bands from the Heavy Metal genre.

 Sponsorship is granted to specific projects such as the production of a CD or the realisation of a tour.
 In addition, the Wacken Foundation provides information about its projects at many European festivals each summer.
 Since the 2017/2018 season, the Wacken Foundation's lettering can be found on the jerseys of German 3rd league club FC Carl Zeiss Jena.
 This was facilitated by jersey sponsors Heaven Shall Burn, whose logo has been moved to the jersey's sleeve for this cause.
 Part of the proceeds from the jersey's sale is donated to the foundation.